Instawork enlists freelancers to work in warehouses, bars, restaurants and at events.

 Requirements: 18 or older; smart phone; relevant experience for the job sought; possible background check

-Instawork connects hospitality and warehouse workers with businesses and organizations that need bartenders, waiters, shelf-stockers and others.
 The site charges no commissions or fees to workers.
 Those are paid by the corporate clients.
 Pay is about standard for the type of work, ranging from minimum wage to as much as $25 per hour.

 Instawork typically pays workers once weekly by direct deposit.
 However, those who complete a set number of shifts and get consistently good reviews, qualify for Instant Pay.
 Instant Pay compensates workers within hours of completing a shift.

 Workers need to sign in and out on the Instawork app to get paid, regardless of whether the actual employer has another time-clock system.
 Workers will also get suspended or deactivated from the Instawork site, if they fail to show up for a shift or are late more than once or twice.
-However, they get rewarded with early-access to gigs, if they do a certain number of shifts per month, with no cancellations and high reviews.

 Worker’s comp

-Instawork also requires that everyone on the platform join and pay dues to the Independent Contractors Benefits Association Inc. (ICBA), which apparently provides worker’s compensation coverage to Instawork’s independent contractors.
-(The membership is $12 annually, so it won’t exactly break the bank.)
-The site also demands that you have vehicle insurance and worker’s comp. “in amounts equal to or greater than what’s required by law in your jurisdiction.”Â
+The membership is $12 annually, so it won’t exactly break the bank.
+The site also demands that you have vehicle insurance and worker’s comp. “in amounts equal to or greater than what’s required by law in your jurisdiction.”

-However, the item that’s most disturbing in Instawork’s contract is a rights grab.
+However, there’s a weird rights grab in Instawork’s contract.
 The short version: If you happen to come up with an invention, work of authorship, design, or valuable idea while working on an Instawork project, Instawork demands all the rights to this creation.
-If it’s illegal to give Instawork your rights, you must provide — without payment — a perpetual license for Instawork to use your idea for profit.
-Anywhere.
-Everywhere.
-And forever.Â

 Why does this platform have a right to your intellectual property?
 We can’t come up with any logical justification.